aqeelshamz/emojiscript/README.md

 @aqeelshamz

-Code using emojis instead of keywords and symbols 😁
+Use emojis instead of keywords and symbols 😁

 To use EmojiScript in your code, add this to the bottom of your `<body>` tag:
 ```html